-Justin Minnaert of Madison is the newest member of the South Dakota Corn Utilization Council board of directors.
+Justin Minnaert of Madison joined the South Dakota Corn Utilization Council board of directors in 2018.

-Minnaert, a Chester High School graduate, earned a degree in ag business from Lake Area Technical Institute.
+The Chester High School graduate earned a degree in ag business from Lake Area Technical Institute.
 He grows corn and soybeans and has a cow-calf operation with his dad, Kevin.
 Like many farm kids, he developed a natural interest in farming at a young age.

 “I started farming when my legs were long enough to reach the pedals on the tractor,” he says.
 “I always wanted to farm and was fortunate enough to return to my family’s farm right out of college in 2013 as my Grandpa Ron began to slow down.”